+But are these wasps dangerous?
 Unlike solitary wasps, paper wasps attack in a group, and it can be a painful experience.
 People who are allergic to wasp venom should always maintain a safe distance from their nests.

 Are paper wasps aggressive?

-Can You Coexist with Paper wasps?
+Can You Coexist with Paper Wasps?

 Generally, solitary wasps are seen to be less aggressive.
 Though paper wasps are not solitary wasps, they will cause no harm to you most of the time.
 It can be a complete peaceful coexistence without any mutual threat.
 Nevertheless, they may attack or sting when threatened.
 Wasps attack or sting in groups which makes it a serious concern.

 Paper wasps do not leave the stinger once they sting.
 It gives them the ability to sting you several times.
 Wasp stings can be fatal depending on the intensity of the attack.
 People who are allergic to wasp venom are at very high risk and should take proper precautions to avoid wasp stings.